 A considerable portion of our assets and operations are located in the PRC.
 Our property in Shenzhen and our manufacturing facility in Xinxing are located in China.
 Accordingly, our business, financial condition, results of operations and prospects may be influenced to a significant degree by political, economic and social conditions in the PRC generally.
 The Chinese economy differs from the economies of most developed countries in many respects, including the level of government involvement, development, growth rate, control of foreign exchange and allocation of resources.
-Although the Chinese government has implemented measures emphasizing the utilization of market forces for economic reform, the reduction of state ownership of productive assets, and the establishment of improved corporate government.
+Although the Chinese government has implemented measures emphasizing the utilization of market forces for economic reform, the reduction of state ownership of productive assets and the establishment of improved corporate governance in business enterprises, a substantial portion of productive assets in the PRC is still owned by the government.
 In addition, the Chinese government continues to play a significant role in regulating industry development by imposing industrial policies.
 The Chinese government also exercises significant control over the PRC's economic growth through allocating resources, controlling payment of foreign currencydenominated obligations, setting monetary policy and providing preferential treatment to particular industries or companies.
 While the Chinese economy has experienced significant growth over past decades, growth has been uneven, both geographically and among various sectors of the economy.
 Any adverse changes in economic conditions in the PRC, in the policies of the Chinese government or in the laws and regulations in the PRC could have a material adverse effect on the overall economic growth of the PRC.
 Such developments could adversely affect our business and operating results, lead to a reduction in demand for our services and adversely affect our competitive position.
 The Chinese government has implemented various measures to encourage economic growth and guide the allocation of resources.
 Some of these measures may benefit the overall Chinese economy, but may have a negative effect on us.
 For example, our financial condition and results of operations may be adversely affected by government control over capital investments or changes in tax regulations.
 In addition, in the past the Chinese government has implemented certain measures, including interest rate adjustment, to control the pace of economic growth.
 These measures may cause decreased economic activity in the PRC, which may adversely affect our business and operating results.

 The economy in China has grown significantly over the past 20 years, which has resulted in inflation and an increase in the average cost of labor, especially in the coastal cities.
-Since 2014, China's consumer price index, the broadest measure of inflation, has risen at annual rates ranging from 1.1% (between June 2020 and June 2021) and 2.5% (between June 2021 and June 2022) and it rose by 0.0% between June 2022 and June 2023.
+Since 2014, China's consumer price index, the broadest measure of inflation, has risen at annual rates ranging from 1.1% (between June 2020 and June 2021) and 2.5% (between June 2021 and June 2022) and stayed the same at 102.70 for both June 2023 and June 2024.
 China's overall economy and the average wage in the PRC are expected to continue to grow.
 Continuing inflation and material increases in the cost of labor in China could diminish our competitive advantage.
 If the government tries to control inflation, it may have an adverse effect on the business climate and growth of private enterprise in the PRC.
 An economic slowdown may reduce our revenues.
 If inflation is allowed to proceed unchecked, our costs would likely increase, and there can be no assurance that we would be able to increase our prices to an extent that would offset the increase in our expenses.